-The following work was completed within the relinquished part in second year of tenure:
+The following work was completed in the second year of tenure:

-- 1. Airborne EM (VTEM MAX) survey.

-- 2. Field trip to VTEM anomaly areas.

-- 3. Ground EM surveys over two VTEM anomalies.
+- 1. Airborne EM (VTEM MAX) surveys over two areas. - 2.
+Field trip to VTEM anomaly areas. - 3.
+Ground EM surveys over four VTEM anomalies.

 6.1 Airborne EM (VTEM) survey